laravel/docs/filesystem.md

 Before using the S3 or SFTP drivers, you will need to install the appropriate package via the Composer package manager:

-- Amazon S3: `composer require --with-all-dependencies league/flysystem-aws-s3-v3 "^1.0"`
+- Amazon S3: `composer require --with-all-dependencies league/flysystem-aws-s3-v3 "^2.0"`
-- SFTP: `composer require league/flysystem-sftp "~1.0"`
+- SFTP: `composer require league/flysystem-sftp "^2.0"`

-In addition, you may choose to install a cached adapter for increased performance:

-- CachedAdapter: `composer require league/flysystem-cached-adapter "~1.0"`

 <a name="s3-driver-configuration"></a>
 #### S3 Driver Configuration